 The Shortcomings of Influence

-Financial regulators are tasked with supervising companies listed on stock exchanges to prevent fraud, investment managers and brokers to ensure transparency and fair execution of orders, and finally exchanges to ensure transparent pricing and proper trade execution.
+Financial regulators are tasked with supervising companies listed on stock exchanges to prevent fraud, An asset (usually money or work) provided to another in expectation of receiving a cash return or be... managers and brokers to ensure transparency and fair execution of orders, and finally exchanges to ensure transparent pricing and proper trade execution.
 Unfortunately, these regulators are human and thus prone to human contact with those they are meant to regulate.

-Thus, in return for the promise of future, more lucrative jobs, the CFTC at the start of the Millenium turned a blind eye to the misbehaviour of Enron, Goldman Sachs and other investment banks.
+Thus, in The benefit one receives on an investment. for the promise of future, more lucrative jobs, the CFTC at the start of the Millenium turned a blind eye to the misbehaviour of Enron, Goldman Sachs and other investment banks.